Lifestyle & Fitness Coach Monica Bencomo Prioritizes Self Above All Else

 What tips do you have for financial planning, both professionally and for your family?

-To learn more about Shanicia and join the Black Moms Blog movement, follow her on Instagram @ShaniciaBoswell!
+To learn more about Monica and join the Moms Wear Heels Movement, follow her on Instagram @MomsWearHeels!

 Taylor "Pretty" Honore is a spiritually centered and equally provocative rapper from Baton Rouge, Louisiana with a love for people and storytelling.
 You can probably find me planting herbs in your local community garden, blasting "Back That Thang Up" from my mini speaker.
 Let's get to know each other: @prettyhonore.